-Eva has received private commissions for her portraiture and sculpture and has shown her works in regional galleries and public exhibitions, as well as in Cork Street, London.
-Her works can be found in private collections both in the UK and in Belgium, also Finland, Spain and Sweden.
-Her paintings were recently preselected for the Columbia Threadneedle Prize in 2015.
+Eva has received private commissions for her portraiture and sculpture and has shown her works in commercial galleries and public exhibitions, including Cork Street, London and The Hall of Science, New York, USA.
+Her works can be found in private collections in the UK and in Belgium, Finland, Spain , Sweden and the USA.
+Her paintings were preselected for the Columbia Threadneedle Art Prize in 2015.

 If you would like to enquire about any of Marko’s sculptures or would like to discuss a potential commission, please feel free to contact him by phone or email.
 Visits to Art in Context or to Marko’s carving studio can be arranged by appointment.